Generic programming: In object-oriented languages

 Above, T is a placeholder for whatever type is specified when the list is created.
-These "containers-of-type-T", commonly called templates, allow a class to be reused with different datatypes as long as certain contracts such as subtypes and signature are kept.
-This genericity mechanism should not be confused with inclusion polymorphism, which is the algorithmic usage of exchangeable sub-classes: for instance, a list of objects of type Moving_Object containing objects of type Animal and Car.
-Templates can also be used for type-independent functions as in the Swap example below:
+These "generic objects of type T", commonly called templates, allow a class to be reused with different datatypes as long as certain contracts such as subtypes and signature are kept.
+This genericity mechanism should not be confused with inclusion polymorphism, which is the algorithmic usage of exchangeable sub-classes: for instance, a list of objects of type MovingEntity containing objects of type Animal and Car.
+Templates can also be used for type-independent functions as in the swapping example below: